 Make sure your ads are targeting at the right countries.
 It's better to structure your campaigns at a country or continental level for more control.

 18. Does the selection of extensions allocated across the account to support your goals and objectives?

 19. What bidding strategy you use?
 Do you use one at all?

 Google offers a few different bidding strategies.
 Here's their breakdown of these types, along with what they do.

 - Keyword matching options can generally be set to “include plurals, misspellings, and other close variations.

 - Check your landing pages frequently.
-Make sure that your ads aren’t sending visitors into 404 pages, and your prodjcts aren’t expired, or anything like that.
+Make sure that your ads aren't sending visitors into 404 pages, and your links aren't expired, etc.

 - Check if the landing page(s) are aligned with the themes of the sources that they're receiving traffic from.